iniznet/mbw-helpers/README.md

 ]

 # From that, I guess you know how to build another dialog and it's responses.
 # That if you're using python 2.7, and standard mod development workflow.
-In modern development workflow, you can't use them inside the dialogs list, but, in exchange you can do even better:
+In modern development workflow, you can't use below inside the dialogs list, but, in exchange you can do even better:

 dialogs.extend( # append [[dialog], [dialog], [dialog]...] from .done() to the dialogs list variable
     DialogBuilder()